python/devguide/developers.rst

 Permissions History
 -------------------

+- Steven d'Aprano was given push privileges on Feb 08 2014 by BAC, for the statistics module, on recommendation by Nick Coghlan.

 - Yury Selivanov was given push privileges on Jan 23 2014 by GFB, for "inspect" module and general contributions, on recommendation by Nick Coghlan.